shigebeyond/jkmvc/doc/http/response.md

 # Response object

-Response class is `com.jkmvc.http.Response`, which is implements `javax.servlet.http.HttpServletResponse`
+Response class is `com.jkmvc.http.HttpResponse`, which is implements `javax.servlet.http.HttpServletResponse`

 So, you can call all methods that inherited from `HttpServletResponse`

-Here is a list of the properties and methods special in `Response`
+Here is a list of the properties and methods special in `HttpResponse`

 1. Render methods